 By taking part in this Feast of Sacrifice, Muslims around the world pledge their willingness to submit to the will of the Creator not just by way of performing the Qurban or sacrificing an animal, but also by committing themselves to other acts of charity.
 It is customary for Muslims with the financial means to do so to donate sums of money, food and clothes to the homeless and the poor during Eid ul Adha.

-Though on a smaller scale than that of the Eid ul Fitr, Muslims do take advantage of the celebration to dress up and visit family and friends offering and receiving presents in the process.
+Though on a smaller scale than Eid ul Fitr, Muslims do take advantage of the celebration to dress up and visit family and friends, offering and receiving presents in the process.

 [Total: 220 Average: 4.8]